spara/RAG_step-by-step/README.md

 - get_transcript.py: retrieves transcripts from Youtube videos
 - create_embeddings.py: splits the transcripts in chunks and creates vectors from the data
 - upsert-serverless.py: creates a Pincone index and upserts the embeddins to a serverless vector database
+- app.py: a Streamlit client for querying the Pinecone database and prompting OpenAI

 To run the exanples: